 limited to, best practices, innovation, retention and recruitment.

 Passion for Special Olympics Texas

-Education: College degree or equitable experience in non-profit program implementation;
+Education: College degree or equitable experience non-profit or business

-management, verbal and written skills, public speaking and customer service; Bilingual a must.
+effective time management, verbal and written skills, public speaking and

-Work Schedule: Full time 40+ hours per week; This position’s work schedule will be determined
+Work Schedule: Full time 40+ hours; This position’s work schedule will be determined by

 Physical Demands: While performing the duties of the job, the employee is regularly required

-Transportation: Must have own reliable transportation with good driving history, valid Texas
+Transportation: Must have their own reliable transportation with good driving history, valid

 Note: This job description is not intended to be all-inclusive.
-Employee may perform other
+Employees may perform other related duties